 - A medical exam.

-- A fitting by an audiologist.
+- A fitting by a licensed audiologist, hearing aid dispenser, otolaryngologist, or other authorized provider.

-- A written prescription.
+- A written prescription or other order.

 If more than one (1) type of hearing aid can meet your functional needs, Benefits are available only for the hearing aid that meets the minimum specifications for your needs.
 If you purchase a hearing aid that exceeds these minimum specifications, the Plan will pay only the amount that the Plan would have paid for the hearing aid that meets the minimum specifications, and you will be responsible for paying any difference in cost.